tjones104/Multi-Thread-Queue-Database/README.md

-Multi-Thread Queue Insertion and Updating using transactions to Postgresql database
+# Multi-Thread Queue Insertion and Updating using transactions to Postgresql database

+## Members
+- Tristan Jones
+- Michael